 Update 18 July 2015: Shortly after posting this blog online I came across a memoir (in German) that mentions his Uncle Martin.
 Although he gave little information on Martin’s family, he did say that Martin was the youngest son and that he later badly injured his back.
 It was while he was recuperating that he began the training of revolving his head.
 He also mentioned that Martin practiced this for four years, not three.
 He provides a picture taken after WWII of Martin, his wife and youngest son, Walter.
 I am not posting it here as I don’t want any copyright issues but I am providing a link to the PDF file online where I got the information and where you may view the photo (4th photo down the page).
 PDF File

-Update 27 Sep 2015: Getting flustered by not finding the family in the 1930 Census or his German children anywhere online I started going over some of the things I did already have.
+Update 27 Sep 2015: Getting flustered by not finding the family in the 1930 Census or his German children anywhere online, I started going over some of the things I did already have.
 The newspaper clipping from his desertion arrest mentions that he abandoned his wife and TWO children at home.
 So where are the others, most who would still be young enough to be living at home?
-My theory is that the entire family went back to Germany and were there during the 1930 Census and then Martin, Amelia, Albert and Walter came back to the U.S. before his 1931 arrest.
+My theory is that the entire family went back to Germany and were there during the 1930 Census.
+Then Martin, Amelia, Albert and Walter came back to the U.S. before his 1931 arrest.
 The German children probably were more comfortable back in Germany.

 Update 27 Oct 2016: It’s been a long time since I was able to find anything.
 Today I discovered three things up on FamilySearch.
 These were Martin’s and his wife’s birth info from Germany and also their marriage.
 Martin was definitely born on 4 May 1885 in Nuremberg, Bavaria, Germany.
 His wife was born there also on 17 February 1895.
 Her full name turned out to be Anna Margarete Emilie Wittl.
 Their marriage was in Nuremberg, Germany on 12 February 1916.
 Unfortunately, none of these three items gave their parents’ names.